DavidEsdrs/millit/README.md

 **hint**: This package is written intended to be fully compatible with the results that `ms` would give.

+## Performance
+This package is just a convenience for small projects.
+It is not intended to be a substitute for "ms" as this package uses simple for loops to search through strings.
+It's not as powerful as "ms" which uses regex search, known to be faster for larger inputs.

 ## Contribution
 Contributions are welcome!
 If you want to contribute with this project, follow the steps: